ministryofjustice/security-guidance/docs/accounting.md

 Log data created and processed for information security purposes should be retained for no longer than 2 \(two\) years by default \(this is subject to any legislative or regulative compliance requirements\) but for a minimum of 6 months.

-These times are generalistic as a guide, and require contextual analysis particularly where Personal Data is involved.
+These times are general as a guide, and require contextual analysis particularly where Personal Data is involved.

 ## Feedback